tyson-hu/Food-Scanner-App/README.md

 # Food Scanner

-A modern iOS app for tracking nutrition and food intake, built with SwiftUI and SwiftData.
+A modern iOS app for tracking nutrition and food intake, built with SwiftUI, SwiftData, and Swift 6.2 with strict concurrency.

+## 🚀 Project Status

+**Current Version**: 0.3.0
+**Swift Version**: 6.2 with strict concurrency
+**Xcode Version**: 26.0.0
+**iOS Target**: 26.0+
+**Architecture**: MVVM with comprehensive service layer

+### ⚠️ CodeQL Security Scanning

+**Temporarily Disabled**: CodeQL security scanning is currently disabled in our GitHub Actions workflow because:

+- **Xcode 26 Support**: CodeQL does not yet support Xcode 26.0.0
+- **Swift 6.2 Compatibility**: CodeQL lacks full compatibility with Swift 6.2 strict concurrency
+- **CI Pipeline**: We maintain comprehensive CI/CD with linting, building, and testing
+- **Security**: We use alternative security practices including dependency scanning and manual code review

+**Re-enablement**: CodeQL will be re-enabled once GitHub Actions supports Xcode 26 and Swift 6.2.

 ## Features